leloteso/C-plusplus-programming-for-beginners/README.md

 **ifStatement.cpp**
 ================================================================================================================================================================================

-line 4 and 5 are used tointialize the variable line 6 checks for the condition if the expression given to if statmenet is true, then the if block will be executed, otherwise the else block will be executed
+* Line 4 and 5 are used tointialize the variable
+* Line 6 checks for the condition if the expression given to if statmenet is true, then the if block will be executed,
+* Otherwise the else block will be executed
-Note:
+* Note:
   else part doesn't take any condition expression like the 'if'